litexlang/litex-task-verifier/README.md

 ## API Models Used

+- **Qwen Max**: `qwen-max-latest`
+- **Qwen Plus**: `qwen-plus-latest`
-- **DeepSeek R1**: `deepseek-r1-250528`
+- **DeepSeek V3.1**: `deepseek-v3.1`
-- **Kimi K2**: `kimi-k2-250905`
-- **Doubao Seed**: `doubao-seed-1-6-thinking-250715`

 ### Voting Mechanism

-The tool uses a majority voting system where:
+The tool uses an enhanced dual-round voting system where:

+- Each of the 3 models is queried twice (2 rounds), generating 6 total responses
-- Each model provides a "Yes" or "No" answer
+- Each model provides a "Yes" or "No" answer per round
-- If any model answers "Yes", the final result is "Yes"
+- If any of the 6 responses is "Yes", the final result is "Yes"
-- Only if all models answer "No", the final result is "No"
+- Only if all 6 responses are "No", the final result is "No"
-- This approach favors inclusion and reduces false negatives
+- This approach favors inclusion and significantly reduces false negatives
+- The dual-round system improves reliability by accounting for model response variability

 ## Utilities